 The content of all CDs, DVDs, Blurays and USB sticks comes directly and unaltered from http://cdimage.debian.org, the site on which the official Debian media images are published.

 The website of the DDDI forms a complex unity with the back-end programs.
 All aspects of it were developed in-house.
 Next to an efficient system for production planning, there is a direct interface with gnucash for accounting purposes.

 All CGI programs are C programs that use the cgic standard library.
-The database used is a Berkeley db2 type with binary tree indexing.
+The database used is a Berkeley db2 key-value type with binary tree indexing.
 The records contain a fully recursive data structure of arbitrary length, which eases programming considerably.

 The total size of the C code is more than 8000 lines.
 The code is completely internationalized; at the moment there are English and Dutch language libraries of about 70 kB text each.